Bherbots/oracle-hospitality-rna/working-with-data-visualisation.md

 ## 4. Creating a map view with data Visualiser

-1. Select the field, Marketing - County Code ,  and add to the presentation canvas
+1. Select the field, Individuals - Guest Details - Country Code ,  and add to the presentation canvas

 2. Under auto visualisation drop down, change view to map